 Planning to have children can be much more costly for LGBTQ+ individuals than their heterosexual counterparts.
 Whether they are looking at adoption, surrogacy, or other various forms of reproductive technology, all can end up being quite expensive.
 Depending on whether they are looking at domestic or international adoption, costs can range from $20,000 to up to $50,000+.
 Surrogacy can be even more expensive than that, with costs ranging from $60,000 to $150,000+.
 With such a wide range of costs, you could really provide value to your LGBTQ+ clients if you are prepared to help them make a financial plan to achieve parenthood.

 Deciding whether to marry, have kids, and when to retire are important choices that all your clients will go through.
 Understanding and being able to provide guidance to your clients as they make these decisions will be important for your client’s financial future and physical and emotional well-being.
-When working with LGBTQ+ clients, understanding that their experiences with discrimination and how their lives may differ from many of your “typical” clients, and how those things may impact how they make those decisions, will be important for you as a financial professional to be able to relate to your clients and provide them with the best financial guidance possible.
+When working with LGBTQ+ clients, understanding that their experiences with discrimination and how their lives may differ from many of your “typical” clients, and how those experiences and differences may impact how they make decisions, will be important for you as a financial professional to be able to relate to your clients and provide them with the best guidance possible.